sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 can deal with heavy network traffic and their performance will be more effective.
 Stateful Firewalls will be more effective on less traffic scenario.

 ### 42. How do you implement security in the Software Development Life Cycle (SDLC)?
-- Secure Coding Practices document has to be followed by the development team.
+- Secure Coding Practices document must be followed by the development team.
 The security team should assist the development team if any queries raised.
-- Security has to be implemented in test cases and use cases as well.
+- Security must be implemented in test cases and use cases as well.
 - Make use of code scanning tools to scan the application for vulnerabilities and remediate the same.
-- Security awareness trainings and latest threats has to be kept informed to the development team.
+- Security awareness trainings and latest threats should be kept informed to the development team.

 ### 43. Explain XPath Injection Attack.
 **XPath** is a language that is very similar to SQL which is used to address XML documents.
 XML databases use XPath as their standard query language, Again similar to SQL Injection, there exists XPath Injection.
 Even **XPath Injection** _is done by the usage of a single quote (')_.
 The attack is carried out in depth by knowing the errors that the XML parser throws.
 There also exists Blind XPath Injection Attack, which is carried out with the help of result set returned.

-### 44. What is an Incident Response Plan and a Disaster Recovery Plan.
+### 44. What is an Incident Response Plan and a Disaster Recovery Plan?
 Are they same?
 **No**_, they are not the same_.
-An _Incident Response Plan_ is a set of steps that has to be followed immediately when an incident happens, For instance, A fire outbreak in a building is an incident, an incident plan would be: usage of fire extinguishers to douse the fire, call the fire personnel, use the stairs, etc. That would be a clear example for that. _A Disaster Recovery
+An _Incident Response Plan_ is a set of steps that must be followed immediately when an incident happens, for instance, A fire outbreak in a building is an incident, an incident plan would be: usage of fire extinguishers to douse the fire, call the fire personnel, use the stairs, etc. That would be a clear example for that. _A Disaster Recovery
 Plan_ comes in effect after the execution of Incident Response Plan.
-It also lists efficient steps that has to be followed after the Disaster has occurred.
+It also lists efficient steps that must be followed once the disaster has occurred.
 For instance; Restore backups from
 Cloud Storage, Refurnishing the office, etc.

 ### 45. How to prevent website from ***Google hacking*** or getting dorked?